nanoporetech/modkit/book/src/advanced_usage.md

           cytosine modification calls.
-Additional per-base thresholds can be specified by repeating the option: for example --filter-threshold C:0.75 --filter-threshold A:0.70 or specify a single base option and a default for all other bases with: --filter-threshold A:0.70 --filter-threshold 0.9 will specify a threshold value of 0.70 for adenosine and 0.9 for all other base modification calls.
+Additional per-base thresholds can be specified by repeating the option: for example --filter-threshold C:0.75 --filter-threshold A:0.70 or specify a single base option and a default for all other bases with: --filter-threshold A:0.70 --filter-threshold 0.9 will specify a threshold value of 0.70 for adenine and 0.9 for all other base modification calls.

       --mod-thresholds <MOD_THRESHOLDS>
           Specify a passing threshold to use for a base modification, independent of the threshold for the primary sequence base or the default.
 For example, to set the pass threshold for 5hmC to 0.8 use `--mod-threshold h:0.8`.
-The pass threshold will still be estimated as usual and used for canonical cytosine and 5mC unless the `--filter-threshold` option is also passed.
+The pass threshold will still be estimated as usual and used for canonical cytosine and other modifications unless the `--filter-threshold` option is also passed.
 See the online documentation for more details.

       --sample-region <SAMPLE_REGION>
           Specify a region for sampling reads from when estimating the threshold probability.
 If